A yacht only functions as a true luxury asset when it is backed by a high-performance crew.

 It’s hard to nail down, and you’re going to rely on your captain and department heads to figure out how an applicant may fit in.

-We’ve been around yachts and yacht crews for a while, and there are a few more things we think you should know.
+We’ve been around yachts and yacht crews since 1999, and there are a few more things we think you should know.

 Ensure your captain and head chef get along